paymoapp/api/sections/entries.md

 For entries added with `start_time` and `end_time` the duration can be adjusted by updating the `end_time`.

-The response will return `200 OK` and will contain the updated client info as in the **Getting a client** section.
+The response will return `200 OK` and will contain the updated time entry info as in the **Getting a time entry** section.

 ## Deleting a time entry